lukoq/entropy-simulation/README.md

 </div>
 <br>

 As we can see the highest point of the graph lies at $x=5$.
 This is the state with the highest entropy and the largest number of microstates.
 With that in mind, the result for a larger number of parts ($m>2$) can be predicted.
 We will always achieve maximum Entropy in the state with the greatest dispersion and this is the most likely case.
+Entropy will always triumph.

 The greatest dispersion of particles across a room means